CerealDevelopment/CerealBot/README.md

 ## Testing

 To run the tests, use `npm run tests`.
 Some of the tests are property based tests using `fast-check`.
-It require a rerun with a specific seed, incase something fails.
+It requires a rerun with a specific seed, in case a test fails.
 Please consult the official docs on how to replay a seed: https://github.com/dubzzz/fast-check/blob/main/documentation/Tips.md#replay-after-failure.

 ## Used resources